spawnmarvel/azure-automation-bicep-and-labs/azure-1-ARM-Bicep/README.md

 * Deploy the Bicep file, and verify the deployment of the resources.
 * Modify the parameter to add an additional location, redeploy the file, and then verify that the new resources have been deployed.

+You now need to deploy multiple logical servers, one for each region where your company is launching its new smart teddy bear.

 ```
 @description('The az regions for deployments')